 Scotland!
 Why You Need To Visit This Year!

-Scotland has so much more to offer than just lush landscapes and golf.
-I was recently in Scotland, and even though it was Summer, I was surprisingly shocked at how cold Scotland was.
+Scotland has so much more to offer than lush landscapes and golf.
+I was recently in Scotland, and even though it was Summer, I was surprisingly shocked at how cold it was.

 Yes, I might be a little more warm-blooded than most people.
 I tend to prefer 90-degree weather (32 Celsius).
 I expected Scotland to be a little warmer than the 65 degrees that it actually was.

 Besides taking a vacation in the middle of August and expecting a warm holiday, I fell in love with the country even though it was cold.

 The people, although quite hard to understand, were far more friendly than I had expected.
 Everywhere we stayed they went above and beyond to make sure we were happy and comfortable.
 This made our trip a truly unique experience.